-As annual rituals come and go, spring break continues to retain its prominence.
+As annual rituals come and go, spring and summer breaks remain prominent.
 College students from New Jersey and throughout the nation head due south to Florida for days upon days of revelry.
 Businesses prepare for the uptick in people and revenues.

-However, the yearly gathering often results in serious criminal charges for some participants, with drunk driving one of the more common.
-March is a month where record numbers of traffic citations are issued for drunk driving and open-container.
+However, the yearly gatherings often result in serious criminal charges for some participants, with drunk driving one of the more common.
+In March, record numbers of traffic citations were issued for drunk driving and open-container.
 As with most states, Florida considers operating a vehicle while under the influence of alcohol or chemical/controlled substances as one offense, carrying severe criminal consequences.

 Lives changed in a split-second